By Erik Marcus

 Kitchari is a widely-consumed but not widely-beloved Indian meal.
 Yet again, a quick Hindi lesson comes in handy.
 The word kitchari simply means “mixture,” and when applied to this dish it refers to a mixture of rice and split yellow peas.
 If that doesn’t sound all that appetizing, you’re correct.

 Kitchari is one of the key foods within the ayurvedic tradition.
-Ayurveda is an ancient Indian approach to health, and it is largely based on consuming foods and spices chosen to correct bodily imbalances.
+Ayurveda is an ancient Indian approach to health that is largely based on consuming foods and spices chosen to correct bodily imbalances.
 Kitchari accommodates a wide assortment of spices, with each spice associated with different health properties.
 When prepared in the ayurvedic tradition, kitchari is spiced to remedy a person’s particular imbalances and maladies.
 When ill, many Indians eat mostly kitchari in hopes that this food will restore their health.

 The best thing about kitchari is that, unlike most vegetarian Indian meals, the stuff is nearly always vegan by default.